004: Tim Ferriss on How to Become World-class at Anything [Podcast]

-We all want to feel more like directors in our lives and less like spectators.
+We all want to feel more like directors and less like spectators in our lives.
 We want to be the boss, not the victim.
-What if a cookbook could help you do that, to take back control of your life?
+What if a cookbook could help you do that?

-I recently had the opportunity to interview best-selling author Tim Ferris, and we chatted about this very idea.
+I recently chatted with best-selling author Tim Ferris about this very idea.

 In this exclusive Q&A, Tim and I talk about his new book, The 4-Hour Chef, which is about a lot more than cooking.